AllenzoPaul/Higher-Lower-game/readme.md

 # Higher Lower Game

-A fun command-line game where players guess which of two random accounts has more followers on social media.
+Higher Lower game is a fun command-line game where players guess which of two random accounts has more followers on social media.
 For each correct guess, the player’s score increases.
 The game continues until the player makes an incorrect guess.

 ## Table of Contents